ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debugging-features.md

 ## Pause and continue

 Any running Ballerina programs can be suspended immediately at the current execution line of the program using the `pause` command in VS Code as shown below.
-With this feature, you are able to suspend (and resume) the remote VM resulting in a debug hit at the current execution line of the program.
+With this feature, you can suspend (and resume) the remote VM resulting in a debug hit at the current execution line of the program.

 <img src="https://wso2.com/ballerina/vscode/docs/img/debug/debugger-pause-resume-commands.gif" class="cInlineImage-full"/>